KRD66778/A-Simple-Discord-bot-for-starters/README.md

 if anyone not helping you there then create a ticket and ping me there !

-Thanks for visiting my Github Please star or no help ez
+Thanks for visiting my Github,  Please star or no help ez!